Late Enrollment Penalty (LEP) Appeals

 Part D Late Enrollment Penalty Reconsideration Request Form

 An enrollee may use this form to request an appeal of a Late Enrollment Penalty decision.
 The enrollee must complete the form, sign it, and send it to the Independent Review Entity as instructed in the form.
-The form is contained in Appendix 15 to Chapter 18 of the Prescription Drug Benefit Manual.
 A fillable Adobe PDF version of this form is available by clicking on the link in the "Downloads" section below.

 Fact Sheet: Part D Late Enrollment Penalty Reconsideration Appeals Data